Stewart Pollens, Director

-One of the world's leading authorities on musical instruments, Stewart Pollens founded Violin Advisor, LLC in 2006 in order to meet the needs of musicians and institutions considering the purchase of fine violins.
-Violin Advisor, LLC provides a wide range of services, including authentication, appraisal, condition reports, conservation, scientific dating, and analysis of materials.
+One of the world's leading authorities on musical instruments, Stewart Pollens founded Violin Advisor in 2006 in order to meet the needs of musicians and institutions considering the purchase of fine violins.
+Violin Advisor provides a wide range of services, including authentication, appraisal, condition reports, conservation, scientific dating, and analysis of materials.

 Trained as a violin and keyboard-instrument maker, Mr. Pollens served as the conservator of musical instruments at the Metropolitan Museum of Art for thirty years (1976-2006).
 His work there included the restoration and maintenance of the museum's encyclopedic collection of over 5000 instruments, as well as research, writing, and lecturing on the collection.
 Among his responsibilities was the vetting of all acquisitions made by the Department of Musical Instruments